hangrybear666/09-devops-bootcamp__aws/README.md

     ./ec2-install-docker.sh
     ```

     f.
-Dont forget to open ports in your EC2 instance's security group 3080 for node-app, 22 for ssh, ideally only for your own ip-address
+Dont forget to open ports in your EC2 instance's security group 3080 for node-app, 22 for ssh, ideally only for your own ip-address and the ip address of jenkins server

 1. To build a local docker image, push it to a private docker hub repo and then automatically pull and run it on your EC2 instance